Poplar Bluff, Missouri: Geography

 Poplar Bluff is located along the Black River.
 According to the United States Census Bureau, the city has a total area of 12.98 sqmi, of which 12.91 sqmi is land and 0.07 sqmi is water.

 Poplar Bluff takes its name from a bluff that overlooks the Black River.
-When first settled, the bluff was covered with tulip poplar trees.
+When first settled, the bluff was covered with tulip poplar trees in one of their few abundant populations west of the Mississippi River.
 The Butler County Courthouse and the offices of the city's Daily American Republic newspaper sit on this site.
-Poplar Bluff lies along an escarpment separating the foothills of the Ozarks from the Mississippi embayment of Southeast Missouri.
+Poplar Bluff lies along an escarpment separating the foothills of the Ozarks from the Mississippi embayment of southeastern Missouri.
 The foothills lie to the north and west and the embayment is to the south and east.
 The surrounding area is commonly known as the "Three Rivers" with many local organizations and businesses using the name.
 The three rivers—Current River, Black River, and St. Francis River—are 40 miles apart with Poplar Bluff located in the center on the Black River.